davidwuchn/learn-durable-objects/.serena/memories/project_purpose.md

-This project is a multi-user Excalidraw application.
-It allows multiple users to collaborate on the same drawing in real-time.
+This project is a real-time collaborative drawing application built with Excalidraw, WebSockets, and Cloudflare Durable Objects.
+It allows multiple users to draw together simultaneously, with real-time updates for cursor movements and drawing changes.
+The project was created by following a video tutorial.